 Oracle decks don't follow one standard pattern like tarot decks do.
 Every oracle deck is different, themed by color, animal, historical figure, and every unnameable theme in between.
 You don't need to know the language of tarot to read an oracle deck!

-Some have their own internal structures, like Color Vision which is divided into solid color cards and multisensory descriptors.
+Some have their own internal structures, like The Cat Oracle which is divided into "suits" based on Cat Behavior.
 Some are great for single-card guidance pulls, like The Seashell Oracle which reveals an oceanic touchstone that can help you deal with daily life.
-Some are entirely channeled by the artist, like the gorgeously collaged Runners of the Sun, introducing entirely unique concepts that only the provided guidebook can explain.
-The rules for oracle decks are pretty boundless, which is why it’s easy to amass a huge collection!
+Some are super practical, like the decks from People I've Loved which guide the reader through grief, anxiety, relationships, and finding joy.
+Some are educational, like Sacred Symbols or The Missing Witches Deck of Oracles.
+The rules for oracle decks are pretty boundless, which is why it’s a little too easy to amass a huge collection!

 So, does that answer the question?
 In a nutshell: Tarot decks all share the same structure.
-Oracle decks are more loosey-goosey.
+Oracle decks are more of a case-by-case deal.
 Both are fun and effective, and both are learnable as well as intuitive.
-Even tarot which employs standardized symbolism can be interpreted by the most novice reader simply by looking at the cards and connecting with the illustrations.
-We always say “don’t be intimidated!”
-As long as you choose a deck that you like looking at, you’ll be able to (and WANT to) work with it.
+Even tarot with its standardized symbolism can be interpreted by the most novice reader simply by looking at the cards and connecting with the illustrations.
+Sometimes total newbies even glean insights that experts never noticed!
+When folks ask which tarot deck is the best for beginners, we always say that as long as you choose a deck that you like looking at, you’ll be able to (and WANT to) work with it.